 The course"eFinance: Information Systems for Securities Trading" covers different actors and their function in the securities industry in-depth, highlighting key trends in modern financial markets, such as Distributed Ledger Technology, Sustainable Finance, and Artificial Intelligence.
 Security prices evolve through a large number of bilateral trades, performed by market participants that have specific, well-regulated and institutionalized roles.
-Market microstructure is the subfield of financial economics that studies the price formation process.
-This process is significantly impacted by regulation and driven by technological innovation.
+Market microstructure is the subfield of financial innovation.
 Using the lens of theoretical economic models, this course reviews insights concerning the strategic trading behaviour of individual market participants, and models are brought market data.
 Analytical tools and empirical methods of market microstructure help to understand many puzzling phenomena in securities markets.